ahdinosaur/gyne/README.md

 ## features

-also known as, _what i needed for ButtCloud_:
+also known as, _what we need for ButtCloud_:

 * able to configure fractal stacks
 * able to use remote config files